 Azure Load Balancer health probes

 Azure Load Balancer rules require a health probe to detect the endpoint status.
-The configuration of the health probe and probe responses determines which backend pool instances will receive new connections.
+The configuration of the health probe and probe responses determines which backend pool instances receive new connections.
 Use health probes to detect the failure of an application.
 Generate a custom response to a health probe.
 Use the health probe for flow control to manage load or planned downtime.
-When a health probe fails, the load balancer will stop sending new connections to the respective unhealthy instance.
+When a health probe fails, the load balancer stops sending new connections to the respective unhealthy instance.
 Outbound connectivity isn't affected, only inbound.

 Health probes support multiple protocols.
 The availability of a specific health probe protocol varies by Load Balancer SKU.
 Additionally, the behavior of the service varies by Load Balancer SKU as shown in this table: